Feyerabend/cc/ch07/addition/signals/README.md

 *Concepts exercised.* Section 2.4 (DFT definition), Section 2.5 (FFT algorithm and complexity).
-The `dft_naive` function is a direct implementation of the DFT sum formula from Section 2.4 -- tracing through it line by line is a useful exercise.
+The `dft_naive` function is a direct implementation of the DFT sum formula from Section 2.4--tracing through it line by line is a useful exercise.

 *Requirements.* Python with `numpy` and `matplotlib`.